shangguanwang/100-days-of-code/round2-log.md

 **Today's Progress**: Reviewed Grind75 1-4 with study group

 **Thoughts** It's so easy to forget how to solve those questions after a certain period.

+### Day 4: July 5, 2023

+**Today's Progress**: Reviewed Grind75 5-8 with study group

+**Thoughts** Study group is very effective to keep each other accountable.

+### Day 5: July 7, 2023

+**Today's Progress**: Reviewed Grind 75 Q11 Balanced Binary Tree

+**Thoughts** Took me an hour to fully understand this problem.
+Finding an intuitive solution and breaking each line into smaller digestible parts helped.